george24601/notes/ops/k8s/misc.md

 # Service

 By itself, a Deployment can’t receive traffic.

-Kubernetes provides service discovery and request routing by assigning a stable IP address and DNS name to the service, and load balances traffic in a round-robin manner to network connections of that IP address among the pods matching the selector.
-By default a service is exposed inside a cluster, but a service can also be exposed outside a cluster.

 Services generally abstract access to Kubernetes Pods, but they can also abstract other kinds of backends.
 For example: